 Ketamine is one the only treatments for migraines that works by increasing glutamate in the brain by interacting with the NDMA receptor.
-“The simplest and most elegant explanation proposed for ketamine’s chronic pain–relieving properties is that it ‘resets the CNS,’ in essence reversing the deleterious effects of central sensitization by virtue of its NMDA-receptor antagonistic effects” (Journal of Chronic and Interventional Pain)
+“The simplest and most elegant explanation proposed for ketamine’s chronic pain–relieving properties is that it ‘resets the CNS,’ in essence reversing the deleterious effects of central sensitization by virtue of its NMDA-receptor antagonistic effects.”
+(Journal of Chronic and Interventional Pain)

-While Ketamine is an experimental treatment for migraines that still requires further research, a retrospective study completed by Dr. Andrew Sewell produced promising results:
+While Ketamine is currently an experimental treatment for migraines that still requires further research, a retrospective study completed by Dr. Andrew Sewell produced promising results:

 New Pathways and Nora are experts at providing ketamine treatments, but we are not pain management specialists.
 With that in mind we require approval or a referral from your primary care provider.
 We will always work in collaboration with the doctor in charge of your pain management to ensure they are updated of your progress.

 Do you need an option for emergency relief from long-lasting migraine attacks?
 Do other treatments provide only fleeting or insignificant relief?